Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Mapping to a real case

 Furthermore, it is clear from Fig.~\ref{fig:EthRuralCov} that two TV towers out of the three available ones are covering areas with a low population density, i.e., $p<10$ persons per km$^2$.
 If a relocation of the TV towers is possible, the number of covered persons by high towers can be increased to $30,000$ as shown in Fig.~\ref{fig:EthRuralCovReloc} using coverage circles with solid lines.
 The percentage of covered persons then becomes $19.5\%$.
+We highlight that the relocation of TV towers will induce CAPEX and the amount is to be compared with the cost of deploying new high towers.

 For the early adoption of Internet in rural areas, the number of covered persons can largely increase and the percentage of covered persons can reach $63\%$.
 The corresponding coverage areas are shown in Fig.~\ref{fig:EthRuralCovReloc} with dashed lines.
 This early adoption corresponds to the case where $2\%$ of persons subscribe for Internet service (adoption rate) while $1/20$ out of them are active at a certain time, as assumed in~\cite{osoro2021techno} in their study on the engineering-economics aspects of satellite broadband constellations for connectivity purposes.
-In practice, the optimization of the location of high towers and their parameters as: transmit power, number of antennas, and height, can further increase the coverage percentage.
+The optimization of the location of high towers and their parameters as: transmit power, number of antennas, and height, can further increase the coverage percentage.
+In practice, a duality exists between capacity and coverage.
+The use of large towers in villages and cities with high adoption rates is of little importance.
+For urban areas, connectivity is better provided with legacy BSs.